changeforthebetter

 However, the easiest solution would have been a quick fix.
 No concepts to explore, no food for thought.
 Just mass-market clothing, from top brands to fast fashion.
 Easy to sell and make money.
 The status quo never dies.

 Perhaps we are crazy for undertaking the opposing direction.
 We believe fashion is not about being frivolous but a way to inspire and make a change.
 So, the idea is to provoke a cultural shift.
 Change for the better is our commitment.
-An engaging journey, which takes time.
-A long haul path.
+It’s an engaging journey that takes time, a long-haul path.
 But too much effort goes unnoticed by the majority.

-And that is why you are not part of that majority.
-Indeed, you read up to here.
-So, you don’t stop at titles but seek more knowledge till the end.
+And that’s why you are not part of that majority.
+Indeed, you’ve read this far.
+So, you don’t stop at titles but seek deeper understanding till the very end.

 Values and consistency drive your lifestyle choices.
-Therefore, you don’t buy anything and everything.
+As a result, you don’t buy just anything.
 No overconsumption.
 You are selective.

 We need the right people along with us.

-And for you, we’ll keep on researching unique pieces, worthwhile designers.
-And bring about our vision around fashion, lifestyle and society by celebrating the value of rarity.
+And for you, we’ll continue to search for unique pieces, worthwhile designers.
+And we’ll bring our vision of fashion, lifestyle and societyto life by celebrating the value of rarity.

 2022!
 Agents of change, this is for you #formodernhumans